lotolab/tsai-cli/README.md

 ### How create a new monorepo project

-> Create an monorepo workspace by tsai step by step
+> Create an monorepo workspace use tsai step by step

 1. create application